Kile/Killua/README.md

   -todo

-Note: you will have to create a mongodb accoun [here](https://www.mongodb.com)
+Note: you will have to create a mongodb account [here](https://www.mongodb.com)

 You will also need a file named `config.json` having the layout like this: